Prive082/Project2Submission/REPORT.md

 #### Data structure

 The uthread library uses `struct uthread_tcb` to store needed information about a thread that's created.
-The library uses the queue `uthreadQueue` to store all the threads that are waiting to be executed.
-The FIFO scheduling order is implemented by enqueuing the `uthread_tcb` into `uthreadQueue` when a thread is created, and dequeuing the `uthread_tcb` from `uthreadQueue` when executing the thread. `uthreadQueue` is made as a global variable because it needs to be accessed by all other functions in the library.
+The library uses the queue `waitingQueue` to store all the threads that are waiting to be executed.
+The FIFO scheduling order is implemented by enqueuing the `uthread_tcb` into `waitingQueue` when a thread is created, and dequeuing the `uthread_tcb` from `waitingQueue` when executing the thread. `waitingQueue` is made as a global variable because it needs to be accessed by all other functions in the library.

 Similarly, there's also the global variable `currentThread` that stores the